romth777/deep-reinforcement-learning/p3_collab-compet/Report.md

 ## Learning Algorithm
 I use the algorithm of reinforcement learning to this task named MADDPG.
-MADDPG is the Multi Agent Deep Deterministic Policy Gradient to apply multi agent for the continuous action space.
+MADDPG is the Multi-Agent Deep Deterministic Policy Gradient to apply multi-agent for the continuous action space.
-In the DDPG it uses only one agent of Actor-Critic model.
+In the DDPG it uses only one agent of the Actor-Critic model.
-In the MADDPG it uses multi agents with shared experiment replay, indipendent actor and critic which also have local and target models.
+In the MADDPG it uses multi-agents with shared experiment replay, independent actor and critic which also have local and target models.
 Also, it uses a soft update of weight which blends the old weight parameters and newly calculated parameters by TAU.

 Here are my tips for implementation below.